Piszmog/pet-spotlight/README.md

 Currently the tool only works for the Foster Organization [2 Blondes All Breed Rescue](https://2babrescue.com/).

+## Download
+Visit the [Releases](https://github.com/Piszmog/pet-spotlight/releases) page to download the binary for your system.

 ## Running
 To run the CLI the following flags are required,